Thu Dec 17 2015

 Keep reading on to learn more about some of the cool things you can do with WordPress as well as some example websites to give you some idea of just what is possible.

-Ok so we all know about the hundreds of thousands of WordPress themes available for use out there.
-To be honest, 90% of businesses who decide to go with WordPress will probably be able to find a suitable theme which they can then customize to suit their branding and colours.
+Ok, so we all know about the hundreds of thousands of WordPress themes available for use out there.
+To be honest, 90% of businesses who decide to go with WordPress will probably be able to find a suitable theme that they can then customise to suit their branding and colours.
 Building from a theme is the cheapest way to create a new WordPress site (and the quickest).
 Depending on the theme and requirements, you can literally get your new site up and running within a few days or weeks (based on complexity).

 The other option is to build your very own custom theme from scratch.
-(It’s important to note here, that when talking ?themes? we?re referring to the design or the look of the website.
-We?ll get to functionality next).
+(It’s important to note here, that when talking themes we’re referring to the design or the look of the website.
+We’ll get to functionality next).
 This option involves working usually with a UX designer to come up with a design for your site which is then passed on to developers to build the design.
-Using this option, you can literally do what you want with the look at feel (of course, staying within normal website principals).
+Using this option, you can literally do what you want with the look-at-feel (of course, staying within normal website principles).

 User interface refers to the functionality of the website.
-WordPress does allow for custom user interface where the only limitation is your imagination.
-As an example, take a look at a site we recently completed for Ablethorpe Recruitment (also a custom theme built from scratch) -?http://ablethorpe.com
+WordPress does allow for a custom user interface where the only limitation is your imagination.
+As an example, take a look at a site we recently completed for Ablethorpe Recruitment (also a custom theme built from scratch) –http://ablethorpe.com

-You?ll get a good idea of what we mean by custom user interface if you open this site on your mobile and navigate to ?Jobs?.
-With knowledge that job candidates are searching for jobs on mobile during their commute to and from work but will create their application from home (or in front of a desktop computer), we made the search function on mobile super easy and very much suited to the needs of a commuter.
-The Jobs listing on mobile using a ?tinder-like? swipe function where you can swipe ?Yes? or ?No? to jobs that you see.
-Candidates can then access their ?Yes? swipes later when ready to apply.
+You’ll get a good idea of what we mean by custom user interface if you open this site on your mobile and navigate to Jobs.
+With the knowledge that job candidates are searching for jobs on mobile during their commute to and from work but will create their application from home (or in front of a desktop computer), we made the search function on mobile super easy and very much suited to the needs of a commuter.
+The Jobs listing on mobile uses a Tinder-like swipe function where you can swipe “Yes” or “No” to jobs that you see.
+Candidates can then access their “Yes” swipes later when ready to apply.